Energy efficiency 101: Insulation

 • Material selection: Choose the type of insulation that suits each area's needs.
 Pay attention to the product’s R value, which reflects the performance of the product – the higher the R value, the higher the level of insulation.
 Consult experts to ensure you make informed decisions.

 • Installation: While some types of insulation can be installed yourself, some should be installed by a professional.
 As proper installation is key to achieving insulation's full benefits, we recommend hiring experienced professionals to ensure a seamless, safe, and effective installation.
 If you prefer to install your insulation yourself, it’s vital you follow the product specifications to reduce the risk of condensation or fire.
-We recommend a Home Energy Efficiency Assessment before you get started, so one of our expert assessors can advise you on the correct materials, installation and safety considerations.

 • Regular maintenance: Insulation can degrade over time, so periodic checks and maintenance help prolong its efficiency.